 Property owners are urged to refrain from installing landscape or hardscape items, as well as from making any driveway modifications, until completion of the project, which is expected to continue through 2018.
 Property owners are also asked to remove any landscape and/or hardscape items that currently exist in the right-of-way area abutting their property (from roadside to 15’ back), prior to commencement of activities, should they wish to preserve or salvage those items.
 (Note: Driveway pavers/bricks will be palletized and provided to property owners upon removal.)

-Open-cut installation of an 18″ transmission force main in the existing northbound lanes of Gulf Drive between 9th Street and north of Cortez Road, proceeding eastward down the Cortez Road bridge embankment, is nearly complete.
+Open-cut installation of an 18″ transmission force main in the existing northbound lanes of Gulf Drive between 9th Street and north of Cortez Road and proceeding eastward down the Cortez Road bridge embankment, is nearly complete.
 Upon finalization of testing, crews will be tying in at 9th Street and at the Cortez Road embankment, as well as sodding the embankment.